cfs-technological-advancement-cdg/pretty-gap-analysis/README.md

 You can use the following command-line options to configure the running of the application:

 `-p --path`: Path of the input CSV file\
-`-o --output`: Filename for the generated html report
+`-o --output`: Filename for the generated html report\
+`-i --ignore`: Comma seperated list of member ids to exclude from the report

 ## Exporting Capability Data